mreswick/fa21-cse110-lab4/expose/javascript/part2.md

     at discountPrices (part2qs.js:12)
     at part2qs.js:19

-This because i has block scope, since it is created using let in the "header" of a for loop (a for loop is somewhat special in that a variable created in its header is treated as belonging to its block).
+This is because i has block scope, since it is created using let in the "header" of a for loop (a for loop is somewhat special in that a variable created in its header is treated as belonging to its block).
 This usage of let means that i is not in scope for line 12,